 This consultation is running from 5th June to 17th July.
 We want your input to ensure the schools’ futures are taken forward in the best possible way.
 Your answers will have an impact on the implementation plan for the creation of the Hard Federation, and on its ultimate shape

-The two Boards would like your views as follows:
+The two Governing Boards would like your views as follows:

 Can you identify any additional significant risks that have not been mentioned in this document?